 Things Airship Does Not Log

 Airship does not have the ability to provide the following information:

 - Origin IP Address for requests to our servers

-- API Request in original format sent to our API
+- API Request in the original format sent to our API

 - Performance Metrics regarding individual accounts or applications

-We recommend that you set your server’s timeout inline with the 60 seconds in order to best tolerate any network and server load conditions.
+We recommend that you set your server’s timeout in accordance with the 60 seconds in order to best tolerate any network and server load conditions.
 Setting a timeout below this threshold may result in client-side timeouts on your server which actually result in successful sends.

 See the section below on Performance Concerns for more information regarding performance.

 Errors in HTTP requests can happen for a variety of reasons: